CandleCandle/proc-rs/www/README.md

 Do I build a json blob in JS with all the inputs, then pass it to Rust?

+## UX Workflow Ideas

+(flowchart)
+0. Start
+1. Select a game/modpack.
+2. Search for a process directly
+3. Search for item
+3. 1. display items with buttons to search by input or output
+3. 2. show process search
+4. Decide on behaviour for an unknown (import/export)/process search
+5. End

+Graph:
+0 -> 1
+1 -> 2 ; all I/O are added to the list of unknowns; with a default of I/O
+1 -> 3
+3 -> 3.1
+3.1 -> 3.2 ; select a process
+3.2 -> 4
+2 -> 4 ; any additional unknowns are added; with a default of I/O
+4 -> 4 ; loop until unknowns are solved
+4 -> 5 ; end

+### Modifications
+adjust requirements; can be -ive to be "must consume amount" "I want exactly X of process Y"
+"I want exactly P throughput of intermediate Q" (e.g. Factorio belt limitations, 45/second or 180/second)

+### Tables needed
+All items
+* Name (icon, ID)
+* classification: requirement, I/O, intermediate.
+* processes:
+  * name, icon, id
+  * unmodified duration
+  * unmodified inputs
+  * unmodified outputs

 # Documentation References